Colonial Bancgroup

 Colonial BancGroup Inc. was a bank holding company headquartered in Montgomery, Alabama, United States that failed in 2009.
 It was a financial services company that, through its subsidiaries, provided diversified services, including retail and commercial banking, wealth management services, mortgage banking and insurance.
 The company was in the top 50 largest banks in the US prior to its failure and its subsidiary, Colonial Bank, operated 346 branches in the states of Alabama, Georgia, Florida, Nevada and Texas.

-The company ran into problems after it was revealed that it had bought $1 billion in mortgages from Taylor, Bean & Whitaker that Taylor Bean had forged, in one of the biggest fraud cases in history.
 On August 25, 2009 it filed for Chapter 11 bankruptcy.
-The banking assets and branches were sold to BB&T bank under a Federal Deposit Insurance Corporation (FDIC) brokered deal.
+The banking assets and branches were sold to BB&T under a Federal Deposit Insurance Corporation (FDIC) brokered deal.

 History

-The Bank was founded in 1974 in Montgomery, Alabama as Southland Bancorporation.
-The company changed its name to The Colonial BancGroup, Inc. in 1981.